Updated May 26, 2023

 Small Business Funded

-iCapital Is A Leader In Small Business Loans
+iCapital Is A Leader In Small Business Funding

 The US Small Business Administration (SBA) also has programs designed to promote US companies by guaranteeing loans made to qualifying small businesses by various lending institutions.